braph-software/BRAPH-2/tutorials/general/tut_ba/readme.md

 The brain atlas GUI is the first step in most BRAPH 2.0 pipelines.
 You can open it by typing `braph2` in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis.
 The initial step is typically to upload the brain atlas directly Figure 3c-d after clicking "Load Atlas".

-You can also open the GUI and upload the brain atlas using the command line (i.e., without opening an analysis pipeline) by typing the commands referenced below.
-In that case, you can upload the atlas as shown in Figure 3a-d.

 > ![Upload a brain atlas](fig03.jpg)
 >
 > **Figure 3.
 The different steps you need to follow to open a brain atlas using the GUI:**